 Whilst on our business journey we have the pleasure of meeting so many amazing businesses which not only are producing beautiful, quality products but are also providing ideal gifts that give back to the environment in some way.
 With so much crisis going on in the world, mainly due to the effect of global warming and climate change, it is even more important than ever that we take some responsibility to help give back to the world, protecting it for now and for future generations.
 This can start with our own individual knowledge and buying choices.

-We have recently announced our partnership with the Sumatran Orangutan Society and launched a unisex, organic, cotton orangutan design sweatshirt, available in both kids and adult sizes.
+We are very proud of the partnership with the Sumatran Orangutan Society and continue to support them through sales of our a unisex, organic, cotton orangutan design sweatshirts, available in both kids and adult sizes.
 We donate £4 from every sale of the orangutan sweatshirts to SOS which goes towards helping protect orangutans and their forests in Sumatra.
 Sadly the orangutan is now a critically endangered species mainly due to the deforestation from the demand of unsustainable palm oil found in everyday food and cosmetic products.

-We have handpicked a few brands that we think would make great Christmas gift ideas.
+We have handpicked a few brands that we think would make great gift ideas for any celebration throughout the year.
 They are doing great work and are as passionate about protecting animals and wildlife as we are.
-Raising awareness, educating others and donating money to charities who are so dedicated towards helping wild animals and protecting their environment.
+Raising awareness, educating others and donating money to charities who are so dedicated towards helping wild animals and protecting the environment.

 Without animals and wildlife this would have a profound effect on our human existence as they play such an important part of our whole eco system.